IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 Different participants might use pixels in different ways.
 The following table shows two very common use cases for pixels in the advertising technology ecosystem.

-(**GWH_KT I combined the note you requested with the intro copy -- hope that's OK.
+(**GWH_KL_new I combined the note you requested with the intro copy -- hope that's OK.
 Just don't want to have too many notes and tips and we have one above already.**)

 Pixel Type |  Tracking Pixel | Creative Pixel |
 | :--- | :--- | :--- |